Antony Starr: 1995–2017: Early work and breakthrough

 During the production of the first series of Outrageous Fortune, Starr also juggled filming for Toa Fraser's debut feature, No. 2 which was released in New Zealand in early 2006.
 Starr's other film credits include Roger Donaldson's The World's Fastest Indian, the US comedy feature Without a Paddle and Brad McGann's feature film In My Father's Den.
 Between series two and three of Outrageous Fortune, Starr worked on a collaborative short film with some friends.

 Starr appeared on stage in the second edition of Sex with Strangers (2005).
 In 2004, Starr performed in two theatre productions: Closer at Auckland's Silo Theatre and Sex with Strangers directed by Colin Mitchell at the Herald Theatre.

 Between filming Outrageous Fortune seasons five and six, Starr starred in feature film After the Waterfall and the telefeature Spies and Lies.

 In 2011, Starr joined the cast of the Australian police drama Rush, playing Senior Sergeant Charlie Lewis.
-He will also have a role in the second series of Lowdown.
+He also had a role in the second series of Lowdown.

-From 2013 to 2016, Starr starred in the television series, Banshee, his first role on U.S. television.
-He played an unnamed ex-con who, after 15 years in prison, assumes the identity of Lucas Hood, becoming the new Sheriff of Banshee.
+From 2013 to 2016, Starr starred in the television series, Banshee, his first role on American television.
+Playing John Smith, an ex-con who, after 15 years in prison, assumes the identity of Lucas Hood, becoming the new Sheriff of Banshee.
 Trying to reconnect with his former lover, Anastasia, both learn that he "has become a distant (violent) version of the man he once was".
 The show's fourth and final season began in April 2016.
 Also in 2016, Starr portrayed main character Garrett Hawthorne on the CBS crime/mystery series American Gothic.

+2018–present: Worldwide recognition for The Boys

-In January 2018, it was announced that Starr was cast as The Homelander in The Boys, Amazon Studios' adaptation of the Garth Ennis and Darick Robertson comic book of the same name.
-Season one was released in July 2019 and season two was released in September 2020.
-Season three was released in June 2022.
-In the series he plays opposite Karl Urban who is also from New Zealand.
+In January 2018, it was announced that Starr was cast as The Homelander in The Boys, Amazon Studios's adaptation of the Garth Ennis and Darick Robertson comic book of the same name.
+In the series, he plays opposite Karl Urban, who is also from New Zealand.
 "We've got an American show with a Kiwi playing an all-American hero psychopath and another Kiwi playing an Englishman.
 It's a pretty bizarre mix-up," said Starr.
+Season one was released in July 2019 on Amazon Prime, on which it had strong viewership.
+Season two of The Boys was released in September 2020.
+Season three was released in June 2022.
+These series received consistent praise and success.